moabukar/playground/notes/system-design/queues.md

 ## Real world example

-- You will get a weather alert on your phone
+You will get a weather alert on your phone:

 - The weather alert is sent to a topic
 - Your phone is subscribed to the topic
 - Your phone will receive the weather alert
 - Under the hood, it's a pubsub architecture
+- Examples are SNS & Amazon EventBridge
+- Ordering can be maintained by using a SNS FIFO topic
+- For EventBridge, you cannot maintain message ordering yet